Gelon

-Gelon also known as Gelo (Greek: Γέλων Gelon, gen.: Γέλωνος; died 478 BC), son of Deinomenes, was a Greek tyrant of the Sicilian cities Gela and Syracuse, Sicily, and first of the Deinomenid rulers.
+Gelon (Γέλων; Jiluni, Giluni; c.
+540–478 BC), son of Deinomenes, was a Greek tyrant of the Sicilian cities Gela and Syracuse, first of the Deinomenid rulers.

 Early life

 Gelon was the son of Deinomenes.
 According to Herodotus, Gelon's ancestors came from the island of Telos in the Aegean Sea and were the founders of the city of Gela in southern Sicily.
 One of his later ancestors, Telines, was said to have reconciled his people after a period of civil strife through the divine rites of the Earth Goddesses; Herodotus infers that all of Telines' descendants, including Gelon, were priests of this cult.

-Gelon's three brothers were Hieron, Thrasybulus and Polyzalos.
-Deinomenes consulted an oracle about the fates of his children, and was told that Gelon, Hieron and Thrasybulus were all destined to become tyrants.
+Gelon's three brothers were Hieron, Thrasybulus and Polyzalus.
+Deinomenes consulted an oracle about the fates of his children and was told that Gelon, Hieron, and Thrasybulus were all destined to become tyrants.

 Gelon fought in a number of the conflicts between the various tyrant kings of Sicily and earned a reputation as a formidable soldier.
 His performance was so impressive that he was promoted to be commander of the cavalry for his uncle Hippocrates, tyrant of Gela.
-From this position he played a key role in a number of battles, including one against Syracuse, a city which he himself would later conquer.
+From this position, he played a key role in a number of battles, including one against Syracuse, a city which he himself would later conquer.

 Rise to power

-But it was not until Hippocrates was killed in a battle with the native Sicel tribe of Sicily at Hybla that Gelon's rise to power began.
-Upon Hippocrates' death his sons retained the throne, but the common people were tired of this family's rule and revolted.
+Gelon's rise to power began when Hippocrates was killed in a battle with the native Sicel tribe of Sicily at Hybla.
+After Hippocrates' death, his sons retained the throne, but the common people grew tired of the family's rule and revolted.
 Gelon quelled the revolt on the pretext of helping Hippocrates' sons gain power.
 Instead, he took power for himself with the help of the army in 491 BC.
 The territory now under his control as tyrant included that of Gela, Naxos in the east, Zancle in the northeast, and Camarina in the south.